olewsaa/amateur-radio/DMR/README.md

 However, to get access to the USB port with Linux you must either use Virtual Box (or another virtual machine platform) to run the windows software.
-Using VirtualBox running Win10 and with the correct mapping of the USB devices it works with no issues.
+Using VirtualBox running Win10 and with the correct mapping  of the USB devices it works with no issues (selecting the correct USB device in the setting for the VM).

 ### Edit codeplug using Linux

 #### qdmr
 The utility [qdmr](https://dm3mat.darc.de/qdmr/) can be used to edit the codeplug under Linux.
-This is major advantage, no need for wine or VirtualBox (using a Windows 10 virtual machine).
+This is major advantage, no need for Wine or VirtualBox (using a Windows 10 virtual machine).

 The software is available in some distributions, like Ubuntu (and hence Mint).
 However, to get the most recent version